ucbpsychtech/ucbpsychtech.github.io/about.md

 We update this page regularly with graduate student spotlights and opinion pieces contributed by psychology graduate students in the department.

-If you would like to contribute to this collaborative effort or if you have any questions, please contact maedbhking@berkeley.edu.
+If you would like to contribute to this collaborative effort or if you have any questions, please contact jefferson_ortega@berkeley.edu.